isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Destructors, `swap` functions, move operations, and default constructors should never throw.
 See also [C.44](#Rc-default00).

+##### Note

+Care must be taken on base virtual functions and functions part of a public interface because declaring a function `noexcept` is establishing a guarantee that all current and future implementations must abide by.
+For virtual function, all overriders must also be `noexcept` and removing `noexcept` from a function could break calling functions.

 ##### Enforcement

-* Flag functions that are not `noexcept`, yet cannot throw.
+* (hard) Flag low-level functions that are not `noexcept`, yet cannot throw.
 * Flag throwing `swap`, `move`, destructors, and default constructors.

 ### <a name="Rf-smart"></a>F.7: For general use, take `T*` or `T&` arguments rather than smart pointers